 Christine Fowler Shearer

-Coordinator of Art Galleries and Lecturer of Art
+Coordinator of Art Galleries and Artist in Residence

 - B.A. in Art History with a minor in History from Kent State University

 - M.A. in Art History from University of Notre Dame

 Christine Fowler Shearer is coordinator of Art Galleries and a lecturer of Art History at Malone University.
 She has more than 15 years of experience in the museum field.
 She received her BA in Art History from Kent State University and her MA in Art History from the University of Notre Dame in 1996.
 She attended the Getty Museum Leadership Institute in July 2006.
 In 2010 she founded her own company, Fowler Artistic Resources, to provide support services for museums, non-profits, collectors and artists.
 Shearer served as the development director of the Canton Museum of Art from 2011 to 2013 and as the executive director of the Massillon Museum from 2003 to 2010.
 Before coming to the Massillon Museum in 2001 as its arts administrator, Shearer served as the first full-time executive director of the Cleveland Artists Foundation for three years.
 Active in many community organizations, Shearer is the region board secretary for Soroptimist International Midwest Region and president of the board of trustees for The Ananda Center for the Arts.
 In June 2008, for her leadership and community involvement, Shearer was recognized as one of the Top Twenty Under Forty leaders in Stark County by YStark!, a division of the Canton Chamber of Commerce.
 She has become involved in advocacy for museums by participating on panels and by testifying in front of the Congressional Appropriations Subcommittee of Labor, Health and Human Services, and Education.